Setting up a 4K Kodi box with sndio on FreeBSD

 # pw groupmod video -m kodi

-After that, make sure to log in as kodi.
+After that, log in as the kodi user.

 Creating .xinitrc